US STOCKS-Dow, S&P 500 end down as US interest-rate worries mount, bank shares slip

 By Caroline Valetkevitch

+The financial sector <.SPBK> fell 0.9% and was the biggest drag on the S&P 500.
+An S&P downgradeof credit ratings of multiple regional U.S. lenders weighed on banks shares, with the KBW regional banking index .KRXsliding 2.7% and the S&P 500 banks index .SPXBKfalling 2.4%.

-The benchmark 10-year Treasury yield US10YT=RR hit its highest in almost 16 years on the view the Fed could keep rates higher for longer.
+The benchmark 10-year Treasury yield US10YT=RRhit almost 16-year highs overnight on the view the Fed could keep rates higher for longer.
 Higher borrowing costs can slow spending by businesses and consumers.

 Investors also eagerly awaited results and a forecast from chip heavyweight Nvidia NVDA.O due after the bell on Wednesday.
 Nvidia surprised investors with its strong forecast in May, fueling a rally in its own and other tech stocks amid artificial intelligence hopes.

-Department stores were also among the day's decliners.
-Macy's M.N fell after the chain warned of weak consumer spending through the crucial holiday shopping season.
+Department stores were among the day's biggest decliners.
+Macy's M.Nsank 14.1% after the chain warned of weak consumer spending through the crucial holiday shopping season.
 Shares of Kohl's Corp.
-KSS.N and Nordstrom Inc JWN.N also were down sharply.
+KSS.N were down 10.3% while Nordstrom Inc JWN.N was down 9.8%.

+Volume on U.S. exchanges was 9.38 billion shares, compared with the 10.97 billion average for the full session over the last 20 trading days.

+Declining issues outnumbered advancing ones on the NYSE by a 1.43-to-1 ratio; on Nasdaq, a 1.43-to-1 ratio favored decliners.

 Nvidia's shares outperform chip peers https://tmsnrt.rs/3qKTV0I